Frequently Asked Questions

 How does going solar impact my utility bill?

-When you generate your own power, you can reduce your electricity bill significantly.
-Your savings depends on the size of your solar system and your home’s electricity usage.
+When you generate your own power, you can reduce your electrical bill significantly.
+Your savings depends on the size of your solar system and your home’s electrical usage.
+In some states you can get paid for your excess electricity you produce.
+It feels good to know you can make money and save the environment at the same time.